pect0ral/arinWhois/README.md

 # arinWhois
-Quick Python Script for doing Arin Whois lookups and get json out
+Quick Python Script for doing Arin Whois lookups and get json out.

+Relatively self explanatory.
+Give it a whirl.